osaton/gulp-sass-variables/README.md

 ## What is this
 Add Sass variables to gulp stream, so that you can use for example environment variables in your Sass build process.

-Supports strings, numbers and booleans.
+Supports strings, numbers, booleans, and hex colors.

 ## Installation